-How to Make Decorative Throw Pillow Covers for Under $10
+How to Make Pretty Throw Pillow Covers in minutes without a sewing machine.

 Pillows make a room look happy and loved.
 You know when you are in someone’s home and they have a few pretty throw pillows about that they care about how their home looks.

 Throw pillows have also become the subject of many a joke from the male category of our species who just don’t get why so many decorative pillows are needed on a chair, sofa, bench, or bed.

 Since I bought a new sofa back in the summer that is a little deeper than the previous one, I see my friends and family actually grab a pillow to use instead of placing it out of the way or on the floor when they sit down.

 A throw pillow helps different shapes and sizes of people find a comfortable spot to snuggle into.

 Throw pillows on the sofa are also needed when you want to lay down and enjoy a Netflix binge.
 Having a pillow to place between the arm of the sofa and your head is always a good thing.